ChrisFelt/CS361_Software_Engineering_I_Portfolio_Project/RGBRandomizer Microservice/README.md

 The microservice can receive and respond to any number of requests from the client while it is active.

-Finally, to start the microservice, simply run it from the command-line interface.
+Finally, to start the microservice, simply run RGBRandomizer.py from the command-line interface.
+No other files in this repository are necessary.

 -----------------------------------------------------
 How to REQUEST data: